Skip to content

 What AI in Contract Management Cannot Replace

-There are aspects of contract management where AI augments legal judgment but does not replace it.
+There are parts of contract management where AI supports legal judgment but does not replace it.

 Negotiation strategy.
 AI flags deviations from the playbook and suggests fallback positions.
 It does not determine negotiation strategy, assess the commercial importance of a specific deal, or judge when to hold a position and when to compromise.
 These decisions remain with the lawyer.

 Dispute resolution.
-Once a contract dispute arises, the relevant question is usually not what the contract says, which AI can answer, but what it means in the context of the specific facts and the applicable law.
+Once a contract dispute arises, the relevant question is usually not what the contract says, which AI can answer, but what it means given the specific facts and the applicable law.
 This is legal analysis for which AI is not yet a substitute.

 What to Look for When Evaluating AI Claims in CLM Platforms

-What AI model powers the feature?
-Is it a proprietary model trained on contract data, a general-purpose large language model, or a rules-based system rebranded as AI?
-The answer affects both capability and reliability.
+What AI model powers the feature.
+Whether it is a proprietary model trained on contract data, a general-purpose large language model, or a rules-based system rebranded as AI affects both capability and reliability.

-What is the accuracy rate, and on what dataset?
-Accuracy figures are meaningful only when they are measured on contract types similar to your own.
-An accuracy rate measured on English-language US commercial contracts is not predictive of performance on Indian legal contracts with regional clause conventions.
+What the accuracy rate is, and on what dataset.
+Accuracy figures are meaningful only when measured on contract types similar to your own.
+An accuracy rate measured on English-language US commercial contracts says little about performance on Indian legal contracts with regional clause conventions.

-What does the AI require from the legal team to function?
-AI contract review requires a well-defined playbook.
-AI obligation tracking requires defined obligation categories.
-AI drafting requires approved template libraries.
-The quality of the AI output is directly related to the quality of the input configuration.
+What the AI requires from the legal team to function.
+AI contract review needs a well-defined playbook.
+AI obligation tracking needs defined obligation categories.
+AI drafting needs approved template libraries.
+The quality of AI output is directly tied to the quality of the input configuration.
 Vendors that understate this requirement are setting up implementation failures.

-How does the platform handle AI errors?
+How the platform handles AI errors.
 Every AI system makes errors.
-The question is how errors are surfaced, how they are corrected, and what the workflow looks like when the AI flags something incorrectly or misses something it should have caught.
-Platforms with good AI error management support human review of AI output efficiently.
+What matters is how errors are surfaced, how they are corrected, and what the workflow looks like when the AI flags something incorrectly or misses something it should have caught.
+Platforms with good AI error management support efficient human review of AI output.

-Is the AI India-specific in its training or configuration?
+Whether the AI is India-specific in its training or configuration.
 For Indian enterprises, contract language, regulatory references, and clause conventions differ from the global context in which most AI CLM tools have been developed.
-Stamp duty compliance, Aadhaar eSign integration, DPDP Act compliance workflows, and Indian regulatory references need to be supported natively, not as afterthoughts.
+Stamp duty compliance, Aadhaar eSign integration, DPDP Act compliance workflows, and Indian regulatory references need native support, not afterthought treatment.

 The India-Specific AI Contract Management Requirement